MicrosoftDocs/mixed-reality.pt-BR/mixed-reality-docs/spatial-mapping-design.md

 ---
 # <a name="spatial-mapping-design"></a>Design de mapeamento espacial

-Uso eficiente do mapeamento espacial dentro do HoloLens requer uma consideração cuidadosa de vários fatores.
+O uso efetivo do mapeamento espacial dentro do HoloLens requer uma consideração cuidadosa de muitos fatores.

 ## <a name="device-support"></a>Suporte a dispositivos